top of page

 Collaborative Support

-The activity is intentionally co-created by teen and parent, preventing support strategies from being imposed unilaterally.
+The activity is intentionally co-created by teen and families, preventing support strategies from being imposed unilaterally.

 Small, Repeatable Actions